Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/08/z-index-and-the-stacking-context.md

 You have discovered Stacking Context!

-Stacking Context is actually really useful once you know it exists, but can be a bit confusing if you don’t know about it.
+Stacking Context is actually really useful once you know it exists, but can be a bit confusing if you don't know about it.
 The simple explanation is this: If you have nested elements that both use position and z-index, the child elements are within the Stacking Context of the parent element.
 Like this:

 ```html
 <div style="position: absolute; z-index: 100;">